bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 The above WORKSPACE file contains specific version numbers for rules_go and gazelle.
 Refer to the
 gazelle site to use the latest versions.
 Also update the `go_register_toolchains(version = "1.19.1")`
-to the version that you would like to use of go.
+to the version that you would like to use of Go.

 Next we need to a BUILD (BUILD.bazel) file in the root project directory.